Pastoral Care

 Years 5 and 6 are called the Middles and Years 7 and 8 are called the Seniors.
 Each area is looked after by a Head of Section who champions pastoral care in those year groups.
 Assemblies are held for each area of the school as well as for the whole school to celebrate success, address pastoral issues and also to remind pupils of the school’s values.

 Heads of Department coordinate their teams of tutors and feed in to the Head of Pastoral Care who oversees the school’s tutoring provision.
 This process is augmented through a comprehensive PSHE scheme of work and our very own Mind Matters programme.
-With growing social pressures on young people, we developed the Mind Matters programme as a way of educating the children how to form opinions properly, how to substantiate ideas, how to self-reflect without over-analysing, how to listen and value other opinions, how to think critically and how to be aware of the wider community.
+With growing social pressures on young people, we re-launched the SAPCA programme as a way of educating the children how to form opinions properly, how to substantiate ideas, how to self-reflect without over-analysing, how to listen and value other opinions, how to think critically and how to be aware of the wider community.
 In other words, we want to expand the minds of every pupil so that they become more resilient, more compassionate and better listeners.

 Ultimately, the happiness of every child is crucial to the success of the pastoral care at St Andrew’s.